uxueballarin/PBLgrupo6/README.md

 These analysis criteria can be changed:
 - variable 1 = Percentage of empty data to recommend deleting the column (0.3 by default)
 - variable 2 = Normal distribution displacement to assume skewed distribution (0.05 by default) To do so, create a file named 'values.txt' with the values separated with commas and without any space.
-Example: '0.3,0.05'
+Example: "0.3,0.05"

+The separation character for the csv can be changed by introducing a diferent character in the function, which by default is the comma.

 ## Code example: